Asianguy123/Random-Tests/README.md

 # Random-Tests
-Random code that is cool/useful that i want to always have access to
+Random code and algorithms that is cool/useful that i want to always have access to

 # File list
 - **Python**